-- Ambulance services may be queried for total available units for system or event response. - The LEMSA Duty Officer may initiate actions to ensure the integrity of the EMS System, as appropriate via MHOAC entity notifications - Affected County Emergency Services entity may be notified. - The affected County Health Officer may be notified. - Region II Disaster Medical/Health Coordinator may be notified. - Disaster Medical Support Unit-DMSU may be requested
+- Ambulance services may be queried total available units for system or event response. - The EMS Agency Duty Officer may initiate actions to ensure the integrity of the EMS System, as appropriate - MCI Coordinating Facility may request hospitals to complete bed availability query. - The Office of Emergency Services may be notified. - The County Health Officer may be notified. - Region II Disaster Medical/Health Coordinator may be notified.